-In early 2016 the Compensation Committee determined that for 2016, the Company would grant time-based RSUs, as it had in 2015.
-2016 time-based awards were subject to a vesting schedule that vests in four equal annual installments, as measured from the grant date.
-The Company believes that time-based RSUs (50% of the equity mix for 2016) help promote retention of key leadership talent.
+In early 2017 the Compensation Committee determined that for 2017, the Company would grant time-based RSUs, as it had in 2016.
+2017 time-based awards vest in four equal annual installments, as measured from the grant date.
+The Company believes that time-based RSUs (approximately 50% of the equity mix for 2017) help promote retention of key leadership talent, except as noted for Mr. Smith.

-Additional information on the equity awards granted to the NEOs during fiscal 2016 is set forth in the "Grants of Plan Based Awards for Fiscal Year 2016" table.
+Additional information on the equity awards granted to the NEOs during fiscal 2017 is set forth in the "Grants of Plan Based Awards for Fiscal Year 2017" table.

 Individual Grant Determinations: Annually, the Compensation Committee approves a pool of renewal stock-based awards to be granted to all grant recipients taking into consideration the total dilutive impact of all shares to be granted, the burn rate (the total number of shares to be granted as a percentage of shares outstanding), and projected compensation expense related to employee stock-based awards.
 Each year, the Compensation Committee sets guidelines for the size and mix of each grant to each NEO and other exempt employees.
 Actual stock-based award grants to the NEOs are made within the ranges set forth in these guidelines, based on the factors discussed below.
-For the NEOs, the guidelines reflect each NEO's position within the Company and are set at a level that the Compensation Committee considers appropriate to create a meaningful opportunity for reward predicated on increasing stockholder value, and appropriate to meet our retention goals.
+For the NEOs, the guidelines reflect each NEO's position within the

+Company and are set at a level that the Compensation Committee considers appropriate to create a meaningful opportunity for reward predicated on increasing stockholder value, and appropriate to meet our retention goals.
 In determining the appropriate grant levels, the Compensation Committee reviews competitive market practices, taking into consideration both the potential value to individual participants compared to executives at other companies with similar responsibilities.
 The Compensation Committee also evaluated the mix of equity awards to be granted.

-The Company for 2016 based the number of options and RSUs on market data with a ratio of options to RSUs of 2:1 utilized for 2016 annual grants, as the Company believes that this ratio represents the equivalent value of one RSU award to one share underlying a stock option.
+The Company for 2017 based the number of options and RSUs on market data with a ratio of options to RSUs of approximately 2:1 utilized for 2017 annual grants, except for Mr. Smith who, in addition to his annual grants awarded based on this ratio, received an off cycle grant of 20,000 RSUs, as discussed below, as the Company believes that this ratio represents the equivalent value of one RSU award to one share underlying a stock option.

-Actual 2016 annual renewal grants to the NEOs, except for Mr. Blonigan, were proposed by Mr. Blonigan and reviewed and approved at a Compensation Committee meeting.
+Actual 2017 annual renewal grants to the NEOs, except for Mr. Blonigan, were proposed by Mr. Blonigan and reviewed and approved at a Compensation Committee meeting.
 In determining the number of option shares and time-based RSUs to grant to each individual, including Mr. Blonigan, the Compensation Committee took into account factors such as each executive's recent performance, level of responsibility, job assignment, the competitive climate, internal equity considerations, market data, and retention considerations.
 Each of these factors was considered by the Compensation Committee, in its judgment, and no formal weighting of these factors was used.
-2016 NEO annual renewal grant levels for both stock options and RSUs were the same as 2015 levels.
+Grant levels to the NEOs were slightly lower in 2017 than 2016 as the overall number of shares budgeted by the Compensation Committee for annual renewal grants to Intevac employees was lower in 2017 versus 2016.
+In addition to his annual renewal grant.
+Mr. Smith received an off cycle grant of 20,000 RSUs which cliff vest in 2 years in acknowledgement of his strong performance in obtaining a large order from a solar customer.

-The number of stock options and RSUs (other than RSUs granted as part of the 2016 AIP bonuses, as discussed above) granted to the NEOs in 2016 is shown in the table below.
+The number of stock options and RSUs (other than RSUs granted as part of the 2016 AIP bonuses) granted to the NEOs in 2017 is shown in the table below.